Inflation Reduction Act

-The law, as passed, will raise $738billion and authorize $391billion in spending on energy and climate change, $238billion in deficit reduction, three years of Affordable Care Act subsidies, prescription drug reform to lower prices, and tax reform.
-The law represents the largest investment into addressing climate change in United States history.
-It also includes a large expansion and modernization effort for the Internal Revenue Service (IRS).
+According to the nonpartisan Congressional Budget Office (CBO) and Joint Committee on Taxation (JCT), the law will raise $738 billion from tax reform and prescription drug reform to lower prices, as well as authorize $891 billion in total spending – including $783 billion on energy and climate change, and three years of Affordable Care Act subsidies.
+It represents the largest investment towards addressing climate change in United States history.
 According to several independent analyses, the law is projected to reduce 2030 U.S. greenhouse gas emissions to 40% below 2005 levels.
-The projected impact of the bill on inflation is disputed.
-However, the law is expected to reduce out of pocket costs for Medicare part D consumers.
-Furthermore, income tax credits and rebates aim to make many energy efficient consumer technologies more affordable.
+It also includes a large expansion of the Internal Revenue Service (IRS), including the hiring of up to 87,000 new employees to replace tens of thousands of recent departures, which led to over $1 billion being collected in past-due taxes from millionaires and other high-wealth individuals by July 2024.
+The act is not generally believed to have reduced inflation in 2022 and 2023, although some economists predict it will bring down inflation in the medium-to-long term.

 Background

-The Build Back Better Plan was a legislative framework proposed by United States President Joe Biden between 2020 and 2021.
+The Build Back Better Plan was a legislative framework proposed by United States president Joe Biden between 2020 and 2021.
 Generally viewed as ambitious in size and scope, it sought to make the largest nationwide public investments in social, infrastructural, and environmental programs since the 1930s Great Depression-fighting policies of the New Deal.

 The plan was divided into three parts: one of them, the American Rescue Plan, a COVID-19 relief spending bill, was signed into law in March 2021.
 The other two parts were reworked into different bills over the course of extensive negotiations within and among Congressional entities.
 The American Jobs Plan (AJP) was a proposal to address long-neglected infrastructure needs and reduce America's contributions to climate change's destructive effects; the American Families Plan (AFP) was a proposal to fund a variety of social policy initiatives, some of which (e.g. paid family leave) had never before been enacted nationally in the U.S.

 The Build Back Better Act was a bill introduced in the 117th Congress to fulfill aspects of the Build Back Better Plan.
-It was spun off from the American Jobs Plan, alongside the Infrastructure Investment and Jobs Act, as a $3.5 trillion Democratic reconciliation package that included provisions related to climate change in the United States and social policy.
-Following negotiations, the price was lowered to approximately $2.2 trillion.
+It was spun off from the American Jobs Plan, alongside the Infrastructure Investment and Jobs Act, as a $3.5 trillion Democratic reconciliation package that included provisions related to climate change in the United States (centered around Senator Ron Wyden's technology-neutral, tax incentive-first approach) and social policy, lowered to approximately $2.2 trillion.
 The bill was passed 220–213 by the House of Representatives on November 19, 2021.

 In December 2021, amidst negotiations and parliamentary procedures, Senator Joe Manchin publicly pulled his support from the bill citing its cost and a too-aggressive transition to clean energy, then retracted support for his own compromise legislation.
 This effectively killed the bill as it needed 50 senators to pass via reconciliation, and all 50 Republican senators opposed it.